 In 2018, Hurricane Michael was a near-Category 5 hurricane when it hit the Florida Panhandle.
 The massive storm left thousands of residents without housing, power, food or water.
 The small coastal town of Mexico Beach was devastated along with many small towns that were in Michael’s path.
 In the wake of the hurricane, researchers started looking at how rural areas fared compared to urban populations after the storm.
 They discovered there was a “resilience divide” between urban and rural communities.

 Social distancing during the COVID-19 pandemic has not led to an overall increase in loneliness among Americans.

 A new study by Florida State University researchers may help answer some of the most perplexing questions surrounding Alzheimer’s disease, an incurable and progressive illness affecting millions of families around the globe.

 Neil Charness, director of the Institute for Successful Longevity, and ISL Faculty Affiliate Dawn Carr of the Department of Sociology recently spoke with Tom Flanigan, host of WFSU’s “Perspectives” show, about how technology provides a means for older adults to stay connected with family and community during the COVID-19 pandemic.

 Ahmed Ismaeel, a doctoral student in the Department of Nutrition, Food and Exercise Sciences, has been awarded the In

 The Institute for Successful Longevity has awarded its 2020 Planning Grants to two multidisciplinary research teams led by Maxim A. Dulebenets of the FAMU-FSU College of Engineering and Judy Delp of the College of Medicine.

-The ISL Planning Grants support research in a new direction or provide continuing support of existing research with the goal of improving the opportunity for successful longevity.
+Each ISL Planning Grant provides a $15,500 award in support of research in a new direction or provides continuing support of existing research with the goal of improving the opportunity for successful longevity.